Rochester mayor indicted in campaign finance probe

 Warren had previously denied any attempt to evade campaign finance rules, blamed errors on sloppy bookkeeping and referred to the investigation as a “political witch hunt.”
 Her lawyer didn’t immediately return phone and email messages seeking comment Friday.

+“The mayor has counsel so we could not speak to her directly,” Doorley said.
+She said the indictment doesn’t affect Warren’s ability to serve as mayor.

+“Lovely Warren is still the mayor of the city of Rochester,” she said.
+“Mayoral business needs to continue.
+I don’t want to disrupt that and I want us to continue in our community.”

-Her arraignment, on charges of scheming to defraud and violating election laws, was scheduled for Monday.
-If convicted, she would be removed from office.
+Warren’s arraignment, on charges of scheming to defraud and violating election laws, was scheduled for Monday.
+If convicted, she could face a maximum of 16 months to four years in prison and removal from office.

 Demonstrators have been calling for reforms and top-level resignations in Rochester since videos were released in September of Prude being handcuffed by officers on a city street.
 Officers put a hood over his head to stop him from spitting, then held him down for about two minutes until he stopped breathing.
 He died a week later after he was taken off life support.